mantissa/CodedCuts/README.md

 ### Dependencies

 The sketches require the following libraries in order to run.
-Unpack the zip files and place the content's in your Processing library folder.
+Unpack the zip files and place the contents in your Processing library folder.
-You will need to quit and restart Processing.
+Quit and restart Processing.
 See https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library for more info.

 Control P5 library (for creating user interface elements) https://github.com/sojamo/controlp5/releases/download/v2.2.5/controlP5-2.2.5.zip